Graduate Summer Study in Rome

 Aside from meals that open and close the program, meals are the responsibility of the individual student.
-The Rome Center has a café.
+The Rome Center has a café that is open for breakfast and lunch Monday through Friday.
 In addition, all rooms are furnished with refrigerators, and grocery stores are within walking distance of the Rome Center (Note that the Rome Center does not provide cooking facilities).
 Rome also has excellent restaurants that are moderately priced.
 In general, a reasonable breakfast and or lunch can be purchased for 6-8 Euros ($7.50-$10 USD) and dinner for 15-20 Euros ($18.50-$25 USD).

-Participants in this program are asked to make their own travel arrangements to and from Rome. **Please do not make plane reservations until you have been notified that your class has sufficient enrollment.** All participants are expected to arrive at the Rome Center on Sunday, July 1, 2018 and check-in is from 8am to 12pm.
-The opening lunch and orientation is scheduled for 1:30PM.
+Participants in this program are asked to make their own travel arrangements to and from Rome. **Please do not make plane reservations until you have been notified that your class has sufficient enrollment.** All participants are expected to arrive at the Rome Center on Sunday, June 30, 2019 and check-in is from 8am to 4pm.
+The opening orientation is scheduled for 5pm.
 Participants are expected to arrange their travel to be present accordingly.

 The usual tuition for a three-hour graduate course in the summer session applies: $2,847.
 The cost of textbooks will vary according to the course selected; see course descriptions for details.
 After registering for a course, students will be billed by the Office of the Bursar for tuition and the $300 Loyola Study Abroad Fee.